BTCxZelko/Guides/Odroid/Debian/Internal-Dojo-Install-Guide.md

 ## 7. [UFW]

-Enable the Uncomplicated Firewall which controls what traffic is permitted and closes some possible security holes.
+Enable the Uncomplicated Firewall, which controls what traffic is permitted, and closes some possible security holes.

-The lines that start with `ufw allow from 192.168.0.0/24...` below assumes that the IP address of your ODROID is something like 192.168.0.???, the ??? being any number from 0 to 255.
+The lines that start with `ufw allow from 192.168.0.0/24...` below assume that the IP address of your ODROID is something like 192.168.0.???, the ??? being any number from 0 to 255.
 If your IP address is 12.34.56.78, you must adapt this line to `ufw allow from 12.34.56.0/24...`.
 ```
+$ sudo su -
 $ apt-get install ufw
 $ ufw default deny incoming
 $ ufw default allow outgoing